tk-o/personal-site/content/blog/learn-in-public/index.md

 ### Story of my life

-I just reminded myself about something from I saw in my junior-high-school times.
+I just reminded myself about something I used to see in my junior-high-school times.
 It was a sentence written on a wall in one of the classrooms.
 It went like this:
 >>> I hear, and I forget.
 I see, and I know.
 I do, and I understand.

 Well, this is so self-explaining sentence!
 It's easy to hear and then forget about it.
 Once you read it, you think you know what it means.
 But only after many attempts of trying various things, you start to understand what it's been about all that time: **DOING**.